michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0074.md

 - v: exhaust or get tired through overuse or great strain or stress
 - v: lose interest or become bored with something or somebody
 ### Family
-weary: overweary, unweary, wearied, wearier, wearies, weariest, wearily, weariness, wearisome, wearying, wearyingly+;overweary: overwearied, overwearying;unwearied: unweariedly;unweary: unwearily, unwearyingly;wearied: unwearied, weariedly;weariness: wearinesses;wearisome: wearisomely, wearisomest;wearying: unwearying
+- weary: overweary, unweary, wearied, wearier, wearies, weariest, wearily, weariness, wearisome, wearying, wearyingly+
+- overweary: overwearied, overwearying
+- unwearied: unweariedly
+- unweary: unwearily, unwearyingly
+- wearied: unwearied, weariedly
+- weariness: wearinesses
+- wearisome: wearisomely, wearisomest
+- wearying: unwearying
 ### Examples
 - He broke free for 57 yards in overtime to help beat the weary Bills.
 - But the 48-year-old is weary of dreaming about pit latrines when he sleeps during the day.